 It's the most wonderful time of the year in North Texas.
 Really.

 Yeah, we know that phrase is generally reserved for the holidays, but in D-FW, fall is the season of festivals, football, fine arts and entertainment, which makes it the perfect time to explore all our hometown has to offer.
-This list of 35 of our favorite festivals will get you started, but it's just that -- a start.
+This list of our favorite festivals will get you started, but it's just that -- a start.
 We're updating this file regularly as fests happen and new ones are added to the lineup.
 (And you can check out the full list online here.)

 Autumn at the Arboretum